SimonCW/games-for-fun-and-learning/README.md

 * No ChatGPT, no Copilot (takes the fun away)
 * No new big libraries to avoid needing to learn their API (Rust is a bit of an exception since the standard library is not as extensive as Python's)
 * No planning of features, just coding (code one to throw away)
+* Always end the session with a bug or an open Todo